 Continuing his entrepreneurial passions, Krach co-founded Ariba in 1996.
 Ariba is known for being one of the first business-to-business internet companies to go public in 1999.
 Under Krach’s leadership, the company achieved a successful IPO of $34 billion.
 More than 200,000 companies, including nearly all of the Fortune 100 Companies, used Ariba’s service-as-a-software (Saas) platform.
 Krach served as Ariba’s Board Chairman and CEO for seven years.
 Red Herring magazine named Krach of the top 10 entrepreneurs and named Ariba as the best managed privately held high-tech company, in 1998.
 During his tenure at Ariba, Krach also received the National Entrepreneur of the Year award from Ernst & Young in 2000 and the Technology Pioneer Award at the World Economic Forum in Davos, Switzerland.

-Krach’s hard working nature and keen entrepreneurial sense has most recently been tapped to serve as the new Chairman and CEO of Seattle electronic signature company, DocuSign.
+Krach’s hard working nature and keen entrepreneurial sense was later tapped to serve as the new Chairman and CEO of Seattle electronic signature company, DocuSign.
 Krach had been serving as Board Chairman to DocuSign, before taking over as CEO.
 Krach said he is looking forward to once again using his skills to build on DocuSign’s team and continue the company’s trajectory of growth.

 Forrester Research, Inc. has recognized DocuSign as a leader in electronic signature, according to the April 2013 report, The Forrester Wave™: E-Signatures, Q2 2013.
 Ombud research has also named DocuSign as the 'category leader' on eSignature solutions.
 G2 Crowd Grid has recognized DocuSign as a leader on electronic signature solution.
 Docusign was named one of the Top 50 Best Places to Work 2014 by Glassdoor in the Medium-sized company category.
 Docusign also hosts its own annual tech conference aimed at digitizing business named Momentum.